 A mental illness could impact one’s ability to work.
 Mental illness affects millions of Americans each year.
 Symptoms associated with mental illness could lead to lost work time, medical bills, and other losses.
 However, it may be difficult to prove that a mental illness is work-related.
 For instance, if a worker had symptoms of mental illness prior to their employment, they may need to prove that their job aggravated their stable condition.
 In order to prove that a mental illness is related to work, the victim likely needs both psychiatric documentation and a good lawyer that can help advocate for their case.

-New Brunswick Construction Accident Lawyers at the Law Offices of Harold J. Gerr Help Employees Injured in Construction Accidents
+Highland Park Workers’ Compensation Lawyers at the Law Offices of Harold J. Gerr Help Injured Workers Obtain Workers’ Compensation

-If you have HAVS or suffer from other workplace injuries, you may be eligible for compensation.
-Our Brunswick construction accident lawyers at the Law Offices of Harold J. Gerr will fight for you to obtain the compensation you deserve.
-Contact us online or call us at 877-249-4600 for a free consultation.
-Located in Highland Park, New Jersey, we also serve clients in New Brunswick, Somerset, Piscataway, Edison, South River, Sayreville, Metuchen, East Brunswick, South Plainfield, Fords, Middlesex, Old Bridge, Perth Amboy, and Franklin Township.
+If you or a loved one has a workplace injury or illness, you should contact one of our Highland Park Workers’ Compensation lawyers at the Law Offices of Harold J. Gerr.
+Our lawyers help injured workers obtain entitled compensation for their injuries.
+This can ultimately help alleviate the financial losses associated with injuries, including medical bills and lost wages.
+If you are interested in exploring your legal options, contact us online or call us at 732-249-4600 for a free consultation.
+Located in Highland Park, New Jersey, we proudly serve workers throughout New Brunswick, Somerset, Piscataway, Edison, South River, Sayreville, Metuchen, East Brunswick, South Plainfield, Fords, Middlesex, Old Bridge, Iselin, Bound Brook, Perth Amboy, and Colonia.